Adyen/adyen-openapi/README.md

 # Adyen OpenAPI / Swagger specifications

-Adyen provides you with [plenty of different APIs](https://docs.adyen.com/developers) that help you accept payments on your website or mobile application, implement subscription billing, make payouts, and much more.
+Adyen provides [various APIs](https://docs.adyen.com/developers) to help you accept payments on your website or mobile application, implement subscription billing, make payouts, and much more.

-This repository contains Adyen API specifications, represented in the [OpenAPI standard](https://www.openapis.org/) (former Swagger specification).
+This repository contains Adyen API specifications, represented in the [OpenAPI standard](https://www.openapis.org/) (formerly known as Swagger Specification).

 ## Folder structure

-All specifications in this repository are organized into two subfolders:
+Specifications in this repository are organized into two subfolders:

 ```
 /specs